 You don't need chemical herbicides to control weeds.
 It might seem like the easy solution but in reality it's more harmful than good.
 Pulling weeds by hand or using specialized weeding tools is the obvious solution, but labor intensive if you have a large area to cover.

 You can help prevent the problem by laying several layers of non-glossy newspaper underneath your mulch.
 The newspaper blocks all possible light from reaching the weed seeds, therefore preventing them from germinating.
 The newspaper will break down over time and enrich the soil.
-Depending on how many layers you used and what climate you live in, you may need to lay down newspaper once a year or once every two years.
+Depending on how many layers you used and what climate you live in, you may need to lay down newspaper once a year or two.
 Either way, I generally don't have to weed a thing for a whole season.
 It's worth the effort to put down the paper in the spring.

 Another way to control weeds organically is by using products that contain corn gluten or by using vinegar based products.
 The vinegar should be reserved for areas like walkways and driveways as it will kill all vegetation.

 I've written a more in depth article about weed control here.
 You can also kill a large area of weeds with a technique called solarization.